 While the Department of Biology and Chemistry does not cap enrollment in these majors, students are expected to demonstrate certain levels of achievement (detailed below) to enter and remain in these majors.

-To qualify for a major in allied health, biology, biochemistry, or chemistry,1 freshman2 applicants must submit documentation of the following (or their equivalents) and indicate their choice for one of those majors to the Office of Undergraduate Admissions before the start of classes.
-After this date, the requirements in the section Matriculated APU Students (below) must be met.
+To qualify for a major in allied health, biology, biochemistry, or chemistry, freshman applicants must submit documentation of the following (or their equivalents) and indicate their choice for one of those majors to the Office of Undergraduate Admissions before the start of classes.
+After that date, the requirements in the Matriculated APU Students section (below) must be met.

 Matriculated APU Students